northwesternfintech/Core/core/backtesting/readme.md

 # How to Use:

-Users should first initialize the instance when they want to use it, and then they will have to overwrite some functions of the instance to implement a strategy (see more details below), and then they would be able to see the performance of the strategy by running the backtesting function with a time interval input.
+Users should first initialize the instance when they want to use it, and then they will have to overwrite some functions of the instance to implement a strategy (see more details below).
+The performance of the strategy will be available after running the backtesting function with a time interval input.
+See below for a more detailed procedure.

     Step 1: Create instance